 - 1 teaspoon salt

-Spread in two greased loaf pans.
+- Spread the blueberry batter evenly in two greased loaf pans.
 Set aside.

 For The Topping

-Mix the flour, brown sugar, butter and cinnamon together.
+- Mix the flour, sugar brown sugar and cinnamon together in a small bowl.